Iain Higgins

 He was formerly the chief executive officer of USA Cricket from 2019 to 2021 and the chief operating officer of the ICC from 2015 to 2019.
-The end of Higgins' term as USA Cricket CEO was mired in controversy, ultimately resulting in a USD $300,000 payment from the board as the result of a contract dispute.
+The end of Higgins' term as USA Cricket CEO was mired in controversy, ultimately resulting in a US$300,000 payment from the board as the result of a contract dispute.

 Higgins is currently a managing director at Ellvee, "a Dubai-based commercial and strategic advisory business for the sports and entertainment industry", according to Forbes.